-- a) Each team Captain shall submit to the ATP/WTA Supervisor, in writing, the name of the four (4) singles players and the mixed doubles team selected to compete in the Tie.
-The singles players shall be the top two (2) ATP/WTA ranked players (including protected ranking/special ranking) as of the date of the entry deadline, unless there is a medically supported substitution, or otherwise approved by the Supervisor. - b) The four (4) singles players, named from each country for the Tie, shall be designated as players 1 and player 2 (ATP/WTA), based upon the most recent ATP/WTA Ranking (including Protected Ranking/Special Ranking) as of the Monday prior to the start of the competition.
-Change may be allowed for medical conditions or for unforeseen circumstances approved by the ATP/ WTA Supervisor. - c) The team Captains must give in writing the names of the four (4) singles players and the mixed doubles team to the Supervisor no later than 3:00pm on the day prior to the scheduled Tie.
-The mixed doubles team may be chosen from any ATP/WTA players named to the team.
-For the Tournament Final, the team Captain must give in writing the names of the four (4) singles players and the mixed doubles team to the Supervisor within fifteen minutes after the completion of the second tie determining the - d) Following the conclusion of the fourth singles match, any change in the mixed doubles team must be communicated to the ATP/WTA Supervisor, in writing, within 10 minutes of the conclusion of the fourth singles match.
+- a) Each team Captain shall submit to the ATP/WTA Supervisor, in writing, the name of the two (2) singles players and the mixed doubles team selected to compete in the Tie.
+The singles players shall be the top ATP/WTA ranked players (including protected ranking/special ranking) as of the date of the entry deadline, unless there is a medically supported substitution, or otherwise approved by the Supervisor. - b) Change may be allowed for medical conditions or for unforeseen circumstances approved by the ATP/ WTA Supervisor. - c) The team Captains must give in writing the names of the two (2) singles players and the mixed doubles team to the Supervisor no later than 3:00pm on the day prior to the scheduled Tie.
+The mixed doubles team may be chosen from any ATP/WTA players named to the team. - For the Tournament Final, the team Captain must give in writing the names of the two (2) singles players and the mixed doubles team to the Supervisor within fifteen minutes after the completion of the second tie determining the teams for the upcoming Final. - d) Following the conclusion of the second singles match, any change in the mixed doubles team must be communicated to the ATP/WTA Supervisor, in writing, within 10 minutes of the conclusion of the fourth singles match.
 The Supervisors shall notify the opposing Captain and all other relevant staff once both Captains have submitted their doubles teams. - e) There shall be a maximum of twenty-five (25) minutes between the end of the last singles match and the start of the mixed doubles match if one or more of the doubles players competed in the last singles match.
 If none of the players designated for the mixed doubles has competed in the last singles match, the mixed doubles shall be scheduled as "followed by" with the exact time determined by the Supervisor.
-Fifteen minutes is recommended following the conclusion of the last singles match, however mixed doubles players who competed in the last singles match can elect to start after fifteen (15) minutes or after twenty-five (25) minutes. - f) The Captain must name the mixed doubles team one hour before the start of the day's play if his team has no singles matches on that day (rain or other cause of delay). - g) The team Captain may, whenever necessary, replace a singles player in the case of illness, injury or unforeseen circumstances approved by the ATP/WTA Supervisor - i) After the Order of Play is released and up to the start of the first match. - Order of Play will be adjusted based upon the new team order, if necessary. - ii) After the start of the first singles match. - A player who is substituted for a player named to the second match cannot change the team order.
-For example, a player substituted for the number 2 player cannot have a better ranking than the player competing at number 1 for that team.

-- iii) A player who withdraws from the singles shall be eligible for mixed doubles on that same day. - iv) In the event of match changes, the Supervisor may allow reasonable time adjustments in the schedule. - h) In the event of a conduct default, the Supervisor may decide to remove the offending player(s) for the remainder of the tie or event.
+Fifteen minutes is recommended following the conclusion of the last singles match, however mixed doubles players who competed in the last singles match can elect to start after fifteen (15) minutes or after twenty-five (25) minutes. - f) The Captain must name the mixed doubles team one hour before the start of the day's play if his team has no singles matches on that day (rain or other cause of delay). - g) The team Captain may, whenever necessary, replace a singles player in the case of illness, injury or unforeseen circumstances approved by the ATP/WTA Supervisor. - A player who withdraws from the singles shall be eligible for mixed doubles on that same day. - h) In the event of a conduct default, the Supervisor may decide to remove the offending player(s) for the remainder of the tie or event.